pliniker/mo-gc/README.md

 data structure that is used by a tracing collector.

-Because the GC thread runs concurrently with the application threads without stopping them to synchronize with them, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.
+Because the GC thread runs concurrently with the application threads without stopping them to synchronize, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.

 Data structures' trace functions can implement any transactional mechanism that provides the GC an immutable snapshot of the data structure's nested pointers for the duration of the trace function call.

 [Technical RFC](https://github.com/pliniker/mo-gc/blob/master/doc/Project-RFC.md)